Boxulator/fighegrfasd/README.md

 # 𝙁𝙞𝙜𝙝𝙩𝙚𝙧'𝙨 𝙀𝙧𝙖

-**AUTOJOB + SCRIPT AUTOMATICALLY UPDATES VIA WEBHOST**
+**MouseTP + TESTING BYPASS + SCRIPT AUTOMATICALLY UPDATES VIA WEBHOST**

 INFO/UPDATES:

 -Auto Perfblock with combat equipped.
-(Experimental) -Auto Job added.
--HideNames/Avatar removed due to roblox patches.
--ewu info here
+(Kinda ass with high ping) -MouseTP added.
+-Testing Bypass.
+-Removed FPSBoost due to it possibly being logged.
+(If Bypass works I might re add it)

 NOTES:

 No stun, Reduced stamina drain automatically on.
+Bypass has been added but still beware.
-**DO NOT USE IY FLY, SWIM, OR NOCLIP IT WILL BAN YOU.
+**DO NOT USE IY FLY, SWIM, OR NOCLIP IT MIGHT BAN YOU.
 ONLY VIEW, FPSBOOST, CHATLOG ETC.**

 Other keys include: